 Here’s what the staircase looked like after the majority of carpet removal had happened on the straight stairs.
 There’s no magic in removing carpet from wedge-shaped treads.
 (Note: A staircase that turns, like what you see on the bottom three steps here, is called a “winder.”)

-Prepping Stairs Step 1 – Use Wood Filler to Fill in the Holes
+Painting Staircase Step One: Use Wood Filler to Fill in the Holes

 Fill in all holes with wood filler.
 You could sand prior to this step, which might help you see the holes better.
 I simply vacuumed and began, since the only nail and staple holes I cared about hiding were in the 4” on the sides of each riser and tread.